greatest-ape/sleef-trig/README.md

 ## Usage

-To use this crate, add it as a dependency in your `Cargo.toml` file.
+To use this crate, add it to your `Cargo.toml` file as a dependency.

-For optimal performance, compile sleef-trig with `codegen-units = 1` by adding the following to `Cargo.toml` (one statement for each performance sensitive profile):
+For optimal performance, compile sleef-trig with `codegen-units = 1` by adding the following to `Cargo.toml` (once for each performance sensitive profile):

 ```toml
 [profile.release.package.sleef-trig]